Enea Frey: 2024

 Stepping up to single-seaters in 2024, Frey joined Jenzer Motorsport to race in Formula Winter Series and Italian F4.
-In the four-round winter championship, Frey scored his first points at the season-ending race at Barcelona, finishing eighth on his way to 25th in the overall standings.
-In his rookie season in Italian F4, Frey scored his first points at the fifth round at Le Castellet by finishing 10th in race two and taking his first rookie podium of the season.
-Frey then ended the weekend by finishing fifth in a wet-dry race three, which turned out to be his best result of the season as he scored points once more, taking 10th in race three at Barcelona on his way to 16th in points.
+In the four-round winter championship, he scored his first points at the season-ending race at Barcelona, finishing eighth on his way to 25th in the overall standings.
+In his rookie season in Italian F4, Frey scored his first points at the fifth round at Le Castellet by finishing tenth in race two and taking his first rookie podium of the season.
+Frey then ended the weekend by finishing fifth in a wet-dry race three, which turned out to be his best result of the season as he scored points once more, taking tenth in race three at Barcelona on his way to 16th in points.

 During 2024, Frey also competed in the Euro 4 Championship and made a one-off appearance in the Formula 4 CEZ Championship at the Red Bull Ring.
 In the former, Frey ended the season 17th with four points, all achieved in race three at Mugello, where he also finished third among the rookies.
 In the latter, Frey finished fourth in race one and three, whilst also taking fifth in race two.

+2025

 Frey remained with Jenzer Motorsport the following year to race in the Formula Winter Series.
 In his second season in the series, Frey scored points in all but four races and ended the winter ninth in points with a best result of fifth in the season-ending race at Barcelona.
 Continuing with Jenzer for the rest of 2025, Frey returned to both the Italian F4 and the E4 Championships.
+Racing in the first three rounds of the former, Frey scored a best result of sixth at Misano en route to a 20th-place points finish, whilst in the latter, Frey only partook in the Le Castellet round, finishing eighth in races two and three.

-Formula Regional
+Formula Regional (2025–)

+2025

 During 2025, Frey made his debut in the Formula Regional European Championship, joining CL Motorsport ahead of the Red Bull Ring round.
+Racing in three of the final four rounds, Frey scored a best result of 13th in race one at Monza.

+2026

+At the beginning of 2026, Frey competed in the Formula Regional Middle East Trophy with CL Motorsport.
+In the four-round winter series, Frey scored a best result of 12th in race two at Dubai and ended the season 27th in the overall standings.
+Frey remained with CL Motorsport for the rest of the year to compete in the Formula Regional European Championship, but after taking a best result of 14th at the Red Bull Ring, he left the team and series.

+Sportscar racing (2026–)

+For the rest of 2026, Frey switched to Vector Sport RLR to compete in the LMP3 class of the Le Mans Cup.